 • By means of adult-supported practical experience, children become familiar with sorting, matching, ordering, sequencing and counting activities, which form the basis of early mathematics.

-• As they use their developing mathematical understanding to solve practical problems, children are assisted in learning to use the vocabulary of mathematics and identify objects by shape, position, size, volume, and number.
+• As they use their developing mathematical understanding to solve practical problems, children are assisted in learning to use the vocabularly of mathematics and identify objects by shape, position, size, volume and number.

-• Songs, games and picture books help children become aware of number sequences and when they are ready, to use simple mathematical operations such as adding.
+• Songs, games and picture books help children become aware of number sequences and when they are ready, to use simple mathematical operations such as adding and subtraction.

 • Children are assisted in exploring and understanding their environment, both within the group and the wider community.